microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/DeploymentTemplates/README.md

 .\DeploySK.ps1 -DeploymentName YOUR_DEPLOYMENT_NAME -Subscription YOUR_SUBSCRIPTION_ID
 ```

-This will deploy an instance of Semantic Kernel as a Service in a resource group that will bear the name YOUR_DEPLOYMENT_NAME followed by the "-rg" suffix in the specified subscription.
+This will deploy an instance of Semantic Kernel in a web app service in a resource group that will bear the name YOUR_DEPLOYMENT_NAME followed by the "-rg" suffix in the specified subscription.

 For more options, see the deployment script.